browserengineering/book/book/visual-effects.md

-Skia and SDL have just made our browser more complex, but the low-level control offered by these libraries is important because it allows us to optimize commonly interactions like scrolling.
+Skia and SDL have just made our browser more complex, but the low-level control offered by these libraries is important because it allows us to optimize common interactions like scrolling.

 So far, any time the user scrolled a web page, we had to clear the canvas and re-raster everything on it from scratch.
 This is